Close Alert Banner

 Ambulatory EEG

-This is a portable EEG that you'll take home with you in a small backpack to record any seizures.
+• This is a portable EEG that you will take home with you in a small backpack to record any seizures.
 Your child should carry on with everyday activities.
-You'll come back the next day to remove the disks and wires.
+You will come back the next day to remove the disks and wires.
 Your child can sleep and nap as usual.

 What will happen during the EEG?